 Meet Katarzyna Kowalczewska

-Katarzyna works at the Embassy of the Kingdom of the Netherlands on the position of senior agricultural policy advisor.
+Katarzyna works at the Embassy of the Kingdom of the Netherlands on the position of agricultural advisor.

 She deals not only with policies but also with market and trade developments in the field of agriculture, nature, food quality, and climate change.
 Via embassy activities in Poland, she tries to promote different forms of cooperation, including public-private partnerships and multi-actor approaches by drawing on examples from the Netherlands.